eGodwinbeq/.Net-Dev-beginners./README.md

 # .Net Development.
-Roots of C#-Dev.
+Roots from C#.
 This repo will help us to go in the roots of C# -> Console app